akanainc/smartbear-alertsite-cm-integration/README.md

     + Using the SOA Admin Console, install the following Plug-ins in each ND container:
         * Akana PSO API Gateway Extension for API Hooks
     + restart all PM and ND(s)

 ### Getting Started Instructions
 #### Download and Import
-- Download AlertSite.zip
+- Download dist/org_AlertSite_export.zip
 - Login to PolicyManager  example: http://localhost:9900
 - Select the root "Registry" organisation and click on the "Import Package" from the Actions navigation window on the right side of the screen
-  - click on button to browse for the AlertSite.zip archive file
+  + click on button to browse for the AlertSite.zip archive file
-  - click Okay to start the importation of the hook.
+  + click Okay to start the importation of the hook.
-  - when prompted click Okay to deploy the virtual service to the container later.
+  + when prompted click Okay to deploy the virtual service to the container later.
-  - this will create a AlertSite Organization with the requisite artefacts needed to run the API.
+  + this will create a AlertSite Organization with the requisite artefacts needed to run the API.

 ##### Activate Anonymous Contract
-- Expand the contracts folder in the AlertSite Organization
-- for each contract click on the "Activate Contract" workflow activity in the right-hand Activities portlet
+    + Expand the contracts folder in the AlertSite Organization +for each contract click on the "Activate Contract" workflow activity in the right-hand Activities portlet
-- ensure that the status changes to "Workflow Is Completed"
+    + ensure that the status changes to "Workflow Is Completed"

 ##### Modify Process Orchestration
-- NOTE: This is only a prototype:  I hardcoded the basic auth token in the process script.
++ NOTE: This is only a prototype:  I hardcoded the basic auth token in the process script.
 You should pull this out into a policy and encrypt this.
-- For both the Alert_Site_API_vs0 and AlertSite_Detail_API_vs0 preform the following:
++ For both the Alert_Site_API_vs0 and AlertSite_Detail_API_vs0 preform the following:
     + From the Details tab, click on Operations click on the GET in the list -> select the Process tab
     + Open "script1" and replace the variable with your basic auth token.
 You can get this from PostMan.